LineageOS/hudson/README.markdown

 This repository is preconfigured to use the git-review plugin.
 More information can be found at: https://pypi.python.org/pypi/git-review

 Edit cm-build-targets with your device codename and frequency.
-Add and image to /static/img directory, or use the no-image.jpg Add your device's information to devices.json.
+Add an image to /static/img directory, or use the no-image.jpg.
+Add your device's information to devices.json.
 Submit a change to gerrit for review.

 You can upload your change to gerrit with commands like these:

     git add cm-build-targets
+    git add getcm-devices/devices.json
+    git add getcm-devices/static/img/image.png
     git commit
     git review